aplteam/Tester2/README.md

 Debugging (`debugFlag`)

-: If this flag is 0 any failing test within any test function just makes the test function quit, returning a return code that has the symbolic name `∆Failure`.
+: If this flag is 0 any failing test within any test function just makes the test function quit, returning a return code that has the symbolic name `_Failure`.
 See [Symbolic names](#) for details on this.

 : If this is 1 then any failing check crashes right on the spot.
 This allows one to investigate what went wrong, and why.